 Each year JSWCD, with the support of a wonderful planning committee comprised of local partners, puts on the Southern Oregon Regional Envirothon (SORE).
 SORE is a one-day, hands-on, natural resources competition for regional high school students.

-SORE tests students' knowledge and skills in the following areas:
+Teams of 4-6 students compete.
+SORE tests their knowledge and skills in the following areas:

 - Aquatic Ecology